John W. Hopkins: Arrest and confessions

 On August 15, 1979, Hopkins abducted a 15-year-old girl from Northville, driving her to his house in Johnstown where he bound her hands between two attic posts and repeatedly raped her.
 On the next day, he drove with his victim to Palatine, where he intended to kill her.
 Hopkins shoved a sponge in her mouth to prevent her from screaming, knocked her on the head and then stabbed her in the back, but before he could finish her off, he was frightened off by a nearby logger who was marking trees for a harvest.
-After rescuing the girl, she and the logger went straight to the police, quickly managing to identify Hopkins as her assailant.
+After the rescue, she and the logger went straight to the police, quickly managing to identify Hopkins as her assailant.
 He was promptly arrested only hours later and driven to the police station in Loudonville, where, after a few hours of interrogation, he confessed to several violent crimes he had committed in the area over the years, telling the investigators that he was "ill and [requires] professional help".
 In his confessions, he admitted to killing Genatiempo and Carville, but for reasons unknown, did not reveal that he had also killed Pecheone in 1972.